 The project brief - challenge

-As with any brief, you start with the brand and the objectives.
+As with any brief, we start with the brand and the objectives.
 This covered our brand essence, personality and values.
 These support how we deliver our services, so we won’t cover them here.

 But it’s one thing to say you’re distinctive.
-It’s much tougher to actually show it.
+It’s much harder to show you are.

 So, the overall goal was to show more distinctiveness.
 We wanted to move away from generic icons anyone could use.
-The goal was to create specific and distinctive Three-Brains branded icons.
-That’s where the thought process started, which led us to planning how to create icons for the website.
+Instead, we wanted specific and distinctive Three-Brains branded icons.
+That’s the thought process which led us to planning how to create icons for the website.

 A second design challenge - icons for specific deep topics

-We also faced another challenge.
-Though there are 1,500 icons in the default Font Awesome library, they cover topics broadly.
-But, often they didn’t cover topics deeply.
-Where we had multiple pages under a broad topic, the choice of icons often wasn’t specific or varied enough to cover the topic we needed.
+There was also another challenge.
+Though there are 1,500 icons in the Font Awesome library, they cover topics broadly, but not deeply.
+Where we had multiple pages under a broad topic, the choice of icons often wasn’t specific or varied enough to cover what we needed.

 So, you might use a magnifying glass to signify an article on research, for example.
 But, what if you have 6 articles on market research as we do?
 There weren’t 6 different magnifying glasses to choose from.